 In the EU we are currently conducting the Phase 3 clinical trial RM-493-015 in Germany, France, Netherlands, and the United Kingdom, for LEPR deficiency obesity.
-We are also conducting this study in the United States.
-We have not obtained EMA scientific advice for the LEPR deficiency indication, nor have we obtained EMA scientific advice for the Bardet-Biedl syndrome or Alström syndrome indications, except in the more general setting of our PRIME discussions.
+We are also conducting this trial in the United States.
+We have not obtained EMA scientific advice for the LEPR deficiency obesity indication, nor have we obtained EMA scientific advice for the BBS or Alström syndrome indications, except in the more general setting of our PRIME discussions.

-Given the orphan status of setmelanotide for the treatment of POMC deficiency in the EU the application for marketing authorization for a POMC deficiency obesity indication must be submitted via the centralized procedure.
+Given the orphan status of setmelanotide for the treatment of POMC deficiency obesity in the EU the application for marketing authorization for a POMC deficiency obesity indication must be submitted via the centralized procedure.
 In November 2018, we obtained orphan designation in the EU for setmelanotide for the treatment of LEPR deficiency obesity.
-In addition, we have submitted a pediatric investigation plan, or PIP, for setmelanotide to the EMA Pediatric Committee, or PDCO, in 2017.
+In addition, we have submitted a PIP for setmelanotide to the EMA Pediatric Committee, or PDCO, in 2017.
 By a decision in June 2018, the EMA formally accepted the PIPs for setmelanotide in the treatment of appetite and general nutritional disorders, including the deferral and the waiver requested by us.

-We cannot assure you that the clinical trials we are conducting in the EU will be completed within this timeline.
+We cannot assure you that the clinical trials we are conducting in the EU will be completed in a timely manner.
 Similar to the United States, we are subject to comprehensive regulatory oversight by the competent authorities of the individual EU member states where we are conducting our clinical trials.
 Failure by us or by any of our third party partners to comply with EU laws and the related national laws of individual EU member states governing the conduct of clinical trials may result in the suspension of clinical trials or in other administrative, civil or criminal penalties.

-Our plan is to expand our internal clinical development operations and capabilities so that we can continue to enroll and manage our Phase 2 and Phase 3 clinical trials such that if the clinical trials are successful, we can file NDAs for POMC deficiency obesity and LEPR deficiency obesity in the United States in the fourth quarter of 2019 or the first quarter 2020.
+Our plan is to expand our internal clinical development operations and capabilities so that we can continue to manage our Phase 3 clinical trials.
 We believe we have finalized the design, timing and size of our Phase 3 trial for POMC deficiency obesity with the FDA but we cannot assure you that the trial will not be subject to further modification.